Sexual Health Risks

 - How you or your partner would access emergency contraception while abroad.

 Information is available on the fitfortravel contraception page.

 If you have had a new sexual partner whilst travelling, you should get a sexual health screen.

 Your local sexual health clinic can be located on the following websites:

-Over the past five years the Foreign, Commonwealth and Development Office (FCDO) has observed increasing numbers of travellers, both male and female, seeking consular assistance following sexual assault and rape.
+The Foreign, Commonwealth and Development Office (FCDO) has reported increasing numbers of travellers, both male and female, seeking consular assistance following sexual assault and rape.